VIDEO GAME FAVS

 Rayman 2: The Great Escape

-anyways this is another Classic 3D Platformer from my childhood, out of all the platformers i've played i think this one has my favorite atmosphere. the game's like....
-Creepy. kinda spooky, kinda depressing. the cave of bad dreams terrified me as a kid but i was so strong and brave about it.
+anyways this is another classic 3D platformer from my childhood, and out of all the platformers i've played i think this one has my favorite atmosphere. the game's like.... creepy. kinda spooky, kinda depressing. the Cave of Bad Dreams terrified me as a kid but i was so so strong and brave about it.

-regrettably i played the N64 version so the fuckin banger of a soundtrack was MIDIfied to hell and back
+regrettably i played the N64 version so the certified banger of a soundtrack was blasted with the MIDIfication Beam (altho there are a couple N64 MIDI songs i actually prefer over the originals!)

 Silent Hill 2